 • The right to object to the processing of your personal data

-• The right to obtain and reuse your personal data to move, copy or transfer it from one IT system to another. [only applicable for data held online]
+• The right to obtain and reuse your personal data to move, copy or transfer it from one IT system to another.

 - Complaints